 However, in some cases, these chemicals enter the environment and become pollutants, causing environmental and human health issues.

-Our scientists are working on ways to detoxify organic pollutants before then enter the environment, using enzymes from bacteria.
+Our scientists are working on ways to detoxify organic pollutants before or after they enter the environment, using enzymes from bacteria.
 This is called bioremediation.

 Some bacteria break down organic pollutants, usually as a source of nutrients or energy.
 We isolate those bacteria and identify which enzyme is responsible for breaking down the pollutant.
 We then engineer the enzyme in the lab, so that it is more effective in detoxifying contaminants.